HomeKnow-HowThe favorite books of Jack Dorsey and Elon Musk

 Books have the power to transform lives and businesses.
-With our section “The favorite books of…” we inform you once in a while about the favorite books of some of the most successful Internet entrepreneurs.
+In our section “The favourite books of…”, we introduce you to the favourite books of some of the most successful internet entrepreneurs.
 Today we’re looking at the bookshelf of Jack Dorsey and Elon Musk:

 - Advertisement -